appercept/aws-sdk-delphi-samples/Rekognition/README.md

 # Rekognition Demos
-There are two Rekognition sample projects:
+There are three Rekognition sample projects:
 - `LabelDetectionDemo` demostrating the use of `DetectLabels` of `TRekognitionClient` to identify objects and concepts within an image.
+- `CustomLabelDetectionDemo` demostrating the use of `DetectCustomLabels` of `TRekognitionClient` to identify objects and concepts within an image.
 - `ContentModerationDemo` demonstrating the use of `DetectModerationLabels` of `TRekognitionClient` to detect potentially unsuitable content.